jaredwray/fumanchu/README.md

 ```

 ## How to Contribute
-clone the repository locally and run 'npm i' in the root.
+clone the repository locally and run 'pnpm i' in the root.
 Now that you've set up your workspace, you're ready to contribute changes to the `fumanchu` repository you can refer to the [CONTRIBUTING](CONTRIBUTING.md) guide.
 If you have any questions please feel free to ask by creating an issue and label it `question`.

-To test the legacy helpers, you can run `npm run test:legacy` to run the tests.
-If you want to test the new helpers, you can run `npm run test`.
+To test the legacy helpers, you can run `pnpm run test:legacy` to run the tests.
+If you want to test the new helpers, you can run `pnpm test`.

 ## License and Copyright
 [MIT](LICENSE) and codebase after 2023 will be copyright of Jared Wray.